CFS urges public not to consume a kind of French cheese suspected to be contaminated with Listeria monocytogenes

 Place of origin: France

-"The CFS received a notification from the Rapid Alert System for Food and Feed (RASFF) of the European Commission that the above-mentioned product might have been contaminated with Listeria monocytogenes and was being recalled.
-According to the information provided by the RASFF, a local importer, Classic Fine Foods (Hong Kong) Ltd, had imported some of the affected product into Hong Kong," a spokesman for the CFS said.
+"The CFS received a notification from the Rapid Alert System for Food and Feed of the European Commission that the above-mentioned batch of the product might have been contaminated with Listeria monocytogenes and is being recalled.
+A preliminary investigation found that the above-mentioned importer had imported into Hong Kong the affected batch of the product concerned," a spokesman for the CFS said.

-The CFS immediately contacted the importer concerned for follow-up.
-Preliminary investigation found the importer had imported 11 pieces of the affected product and all of them had been distributed.
-The importer has initiated a recall according to the CFS' instructions.
-Enquiries about the recall can be made to the importer's hotline at 2612 2066 during office hours.
+The importer concerned has stopped sales, has removed the affected product from shelves and has initiated a recall according to the CFS's instructions.
+Enquiries about the recall can be made to the importer's hotline at 2850 4799 during office hours.

-The spokesman urged consumers not to consume the affected product if they have bought any.
+The spokesman urged consumers not to consume the affected batch of the product if they have bought any.
 The trade should also stop using or selling the product concerned immediately if they possess it.

 The CFS will alert the trade to the incident, and will continue to follow up and take appropriate action.
 Investigation is ongoing.